Blog

 Sensitive components are reliably protected against thermal damage, while at the same time the required process energy is precisely applied.

-Uniform heating of complex assemblies using vapor phase soldering
+Uniform heating of complex assemblies using vapour phase soldering

 • Thermal stresses within the assembly